MUTOR-2/ScienceOfMusic/example-unit.md

 You can leave a note in the text using the following syntax:
 `{% raw %}{% include note author="jm" text="a note from john" %}{% endraw %}`,
-where the "author" field should be your first and last initials (I didn't know what Xiao prefers, so XF and FX both work...).
+where the "author" field should be your first and last initials.
+You may add your initials and other details to the `contributors` dictionary in `_config.yml`, where you can also set the color of the text of your notes.

 This is useful for making editorial comments to each other, for example:

-So, the cochlea is located behind the right knee
-{% include note author="GH" text="John, I think you should double-check this..." %},
-where it can be excited by striking the knee with great force.
+So, the cochlea is located behind the right knee{% include note author="GH" text="John, I think you should double-check this..." %}, where it can be excited by striking the knee with great force.

+Display of the notes may be globally switched off by setting `notes: false` in `_config.yml`.

 {% include unit_postamble.md %}